Transport statistics at regional level

 The data presented in this article are based exclusively on the 2013 version of NUTS.
 Nearly all of the regional data in this article were available in NUTS 2013 with only a small amount of data converted from NUTS 2010.
 This conversion has had the following consequences at NUTS level 2: some data for the French départements d'outre-mer are not available; data for London are shown at NUTS level 1.

-Glossary entries on Statistics Explained are available for a wide range of transport concepts/indicators, including: transport mode, trans-European networks in transport (TEN-T), passenger-kilometre (p-km), tonne-kilometre (t-km), an airport, main port, navigable inland waterway, railway, freight container, roll on–roll off (freight unit) and twenty-foot equivalent unit (TEU).
+Glossary entries on Statistics Explained are available for a wide range of transport concepts/indicators, including: transport mode, trans-European networks (TENs), passenger-kilometre (p-km), tonne-kilometre (t-km), an airport, main port, navigable inland waterway, railway, freight container, roll on–roll off (freight unit) and twenty-foot equivalent unit (TEU).

 Transport and mobility play a fundamental role in the European Union (EU) by joining regions together, while policy measures can be used to reduce regional inequality and improve cohesion.
 The EU’s transport policy endeavours to foster clean, safe and efficient travel throughout Europe, underpinning the right of citizens, goods and services to circulate freely within the single market.
 At the same time, the EU’s transport sector is considered essential for delivering the overarching goals of smart, sustainable and inclusive growth, through the promotion of a more efficient and interconnected transport network that promotes mobility and carbon reductions, thereby improving competitiveness and productivity, stimulating job creation and underpinning a sustainable social market economy.